ryanpfalz/gpt-rag-orchestrator/docs/AZDO-SETUP.md

 az pipelines variable create --name 'AZURE_SERVICE_PRINCIPAL_ID_PROD' --value $prod_service_principal_id --pipeline-id $pipeline_id
 ```

+## 3. Install `azd` Azure DevOps Task for deploying with Microsoft-hosted agent (if applicable)

+If you did not provision network isolated infrastructure with the [GPT-RAG](https://github.com/Azure/GPT-RAG) repository, you need to install the `azd` Azure DevOps task to deploy the services using the Microsoft-hosted agent.
+Get it free from the [Azure DevOps Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.azd).
+You only need to do this in your organization once.

-## 3. Set up self-hosted agent for deploying to network isolated infrastructure (if applicable)
+## 4. Set up self-hosted agent for deploying to network isolated infrastructure (if applicable)

 If you opted to provision network isolated infrastructure with the [GPT-RAG](https://github.com/Azure/GPT-RAG) repository, you will need to set up a self-hosted agent to deploy the services.